Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Threats to validity

 \section{Threats to validity}

-Even though this systematic review was carried out following a well-established technique \cite{Kitchenham2007}, our review still has some limitations, most of which are related to our search methodology and the data extraction process.
-In this section, we will discuss potential threats to the validity of our empirical investigation.
+Even though this SLR was carried out following a well-established approach \citep{Kitchenham2007,kitchenham2022segress}, our review still has some limitations, most of which are related to our search methodology and the data extraction process.